-- Interviewers are trained to not react to your answers so don’t expect yes or no answer from them that if you are heading in the right direction or not.
+- Interviewers are trained to not react to your answers so don’t expect yes or no answers from them if you are heading in the right direction or not.
 This sucks but is a very effective way of assessing a candidate so prepare yourself to see stone-cold faces.

-- Amazon conducts Bar Raiser round during onsite interview and in this round, they make sure that you as a candidate raise the bar for certain competencies, which means that you should be better than 50% of the people that are currently in that level.
+- Amazon conducts a Bar Raiser round during the onsite interview and in this round, they make sure that you as a candidate raise the bar for certain competencies, which means that you should be better than 50% of the people that are currently at that level.

 - Amazon’s interview questions/difficulty levels are less consistent vs. Google or Facebook.

 Now it’s time to discuss the strategy and rounds that Amazon conducts for the hiring procedure.
 But before that keep in mind a quick tip that works in every company…Your goal is to write just the right amount of good code and communicate well.
-You’re not paid to code, you’re paid to think, figure out problems and give the solution.
-To crack any technical interview all you just need is a laptop, a working internet connection, will to solve problems regularly and within a few months, you can learn the essentials.
+You’re not paid to write code, you’re paid to think, figure out problems, and give the solution.
+To crack any technical interview all you just need is a laptop, a working internet connection will solve problems regularly, and within a few months, you can learn the essentials.

-The interview procedure in Amazon kind of similar to other big tech companies so let’s discuss that…
+The interview procedure at Amazon is kind of similar to other big tech companies so let’s discuss that…

-Sending Application: Getting a call from Amazon for an interview is not easy if you don’t have any referral.
-Your chances to get the interview call is more if you have a connection with an employee there.
-If you don’t have we highly recommend making connection with hiring managers or recruiters via LinkedIn.
+Sending Application: Getting a call from Amazon for an interview is not easy if you don’t have any referrals.
+Your chances to get the interview call are more if you have a connection with an employee there.
+If you don’t have we highly recommend making connections with hiring managers or recruiters via LinkedIn.
 Also, focus on your CV when you are applying for the job.
-Make it short, precise because none of the recruiters has more than 15 seconds to scan a CV.
-Write down only those things you are comfortable with, do not fake anything because the interviewer can spot that easily during the interview..
-Below is the link for the guidelines of CV.
+Make it short, and precise because none of the recruiters has more than 15 seconds to scan a CV.
+Write down only those things you are comfortable with, do not fake anything because the interviewer can spot that easily during the interview… Below is the link for the guidelines for CV.

 Screening Interview: Shall we invite this candidate for the full loop?
-To filter out a lot of candidates Amazon conduct this round and this round saves a lot of time and resources of the company.
+To filter out a lot of candidates Amazon conduct this round and this round saves a lot of time and resources for the company.
 So there will be 1-2 screening rounds before the onsite interview.
-The screening round could be telephonic or you will be asked to complete a coding challenge where you need to write clean, good and bug-free code and that should be also optimized.
-This round consists of basic to medium level data structures and algorithms questions, you will have some online document to write down your code and that will be visible to your interviewer.
-It can have a 2-3 coding question.
+The screening round could be telephonic or you will be asked to complete a coding challenge where you need to write clean, good, and bug-free code and that should be also optimized.
+This round consists of basic to medium-level data structures and algorithms questions, you will have some online documents to write down your code and that will be visible to your interviewer.
+It can have 2-3 coding questions.
 Below is the point to keep in mind for an online coding challenge or telephonic interview.

-- Telephonic round is not designed to be very difficult, the meet of the challenge is to be delivered at the on-site interview.
+- The telephonic round is not designed to be very difficult, the meet of the challenge is to be delivered at the on-site interview.

 - Don’t bother much about Dynamic Programming or Leetcode hard questions for telephonic interviews.

-- For phone screens, concentrate on data structures and algos for about 70% and LP’s (Leadership Principles) 30%.
+- For phone screens, concentrate on data structures and algorithms for about 70% and LPs (Leadership Principles) for 30%.